-The following are frequently asked questions related to Health & Social Services:
+The following are frequently asked questions related to General Assistance:

 Any Auburn resident who would like to apply for general assistance will need to call the office to make an appointment to complete an application.

 Applicants need to bring a photo ID for all adult household members, Social Security numbers for all household members, birth certificates for all household members, Passport, Visa or INS if not a US Citizen, verification of household income received in the past 30 days (i.e. wages, child support, worker’s compensation benefits, unemployment, social security, TANF, money received from family members, tax returns, retirement, and financial aid cost of living), verification of all expenses for the past 30 days, income expected in the next 30 days, and receipts showing where your money was spent the previous 30 days.

 The law states that as a general rule security deposits will not be considered a basic necessity and thus municipalities are not generally responsible for paying them.
 The City of Auburn does have a security deposit program that is funded by our HOME funds through the US Housing and Urban Development.
 This program is for moderate to low-income families and individuals who reside in Auburn.